 Then watch as the tool scrapes this data from the website of your choosing, copying it directly to your spreadsheet.

-If you’re still unsure, feel free to browse our templates, which make it easier for users to follow this process on websites like Amazon.
+If you’re still unsure, feel free to browse our ready-to-use solutions, which make it easier for users to follow this process on popular websites like Amazon, Google, Instagram, Yahoo Finance….